Skip to main content

 };

-Step 2: Now that we have our <video> element in place, we will add a useEffect so that, when the webcamStream is discovered, it will immediately add to the <video> element.
+Step 2: Now that you have the <video> element in place, you need to add a useEffect hook so that, when the webcamStream is discovered, it will be immediately added to the <video> element.

 const ParticipantView = ({ participantId }) => {